basti-app/basti/README.md

 ## How it works

-In order to establish a connection, Basti sets up a so called _bastion EC2 instance_ in the same VPC as the connection target.
-The instance is then used together with _AWS Session Manager_ to establish a secure _port forwarding session_ and make the target available on your _localhost_.
-Basti takes care of keeping the bastion instance stopped when it's not used to make the solution cost as low as **≈0.01 USD** per hour of connection plus **≈0.01 USD** per month of maintaining the instance in a stopped state.
-Please, refer to the [Security](#security) section for more information on the secureness of using Basti.
+- Basti sets up a so called _bastion EC2 instance_ in the connection target's VPC.

+- The bastion instance is used together with AWS Session Manager port forwarding functionality to make the target available on your _localhost_.

+- Basti takes care of keeping the bastion instance stopped when it's not used to make the solution cost as low as **≈0.01 USD** per hour of connection plus **≈0.80 USD** per month of maintaining the instance in a stopped state.

+- Security completely relies on AWS Session Manager and IAM policies.
+The bastion instance is not accessible from the Internet and no SSH keys are used.

 ## Basic usage